ivanalbrieu/linkiowikis/README.md

-Bootstrap, FontAwesome and NodeJS are required for this wiki engine to run.
+Bootstrap, FontAwesome, NodeJS and an XAMPP Server and Database are required for this wiki engine to run.

 TEST WIKI 4 (actually NeoWiki dev version Alpha 2) ROADMAP!!!